Roman Brother: 1966: five-year-old season

 Roman Brother opened his five-year-old season by winning a seven-furlong race at Hialeah on January 25.
 The prize took his career earnings to $940,403, leading to speculation that he was poised to become the next equine millionaire.
 On February 5, Roman Brother, carrying 126 pounds, started 1/2 favorite for the Seminole Handicap at the same track.
 The gelding was never in contention, finishing fourth to Convex.
 Roman Brother sustained an injury to his left ankle in the race, which forced him to miss an intended run in the Widener Handicap.
 The injury did not respond to treatment, and Roman Brother was retired from racing.

-Retirement and Death
+Retirement and death

 Roman Brother spent his retirement at Harbor View Farm before being moved to Stephen and Gary Wolfson's Happy Valley Farm after the sale of Harbor View.
-On the afternoon of March 8, 1991, he died after a severe bout with colic, less than three months before his 30th birthday.
+On the afternoon of March 8, 1991, he died after a severe bout with colic, at age 29.
 His rival Northern Dancer, who like Roman Brother was foaled on May 27, 1961, had been euthanized exactly 16 weeks earlier on November 16, 1990, due to complications also from colic.
 The two had been one of the only known close rivals ever to have the same foaling date and to die within four months of each other due to the same illness.

 The Roman Brother Handicap, a race restricted to Florida-breds and run at Hialeah, was named in the gelding's honor.